ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

 ## Installing Docker
-The [Docker Community Engine](https://docs.docker.com/install/) is used.
-Instructions on how to install Docker CE are available for various Linux distributions such as [CentOS](https://docs.docker.com/install/linux/docker-ce/centos/) and [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+The [Docker Engine](https://docs.docker.com/get-docker/) is used.
+Instructions on how to install Docker are available for various Linux distributions such as [CentOS](https://docs.docker.com/engine/install/centos/) and [Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

 Confirm Docker is working: